 4. Due to heavy demand for limited workshop seats, no refunds will be issued to “no-show” registrants who do not notify us.
 See registration details elsewhere for cancellation or no-show policy and penalties.

 15. How will I know if my registration has been received and processed and if I am enrolled for a workshop?

 Confirmation of registration will be by email or fax within 5 days of registration form receipt.
 If you have not received confirmation within 5 days, you should contactKellie Caughorn via telephone (865-974-2151), fax (865-974-1838), or to email click here.

 Yes.
-The Tennessee Water Resources Research Center (TN-WRRC) is working with the Tennessee Department of Conservation and Environment (TDEC) to develop and offer specialty and other training courses to follow up both Level I and II workshops.
+The Tennessee Water Resources Research Center (TN-WRRC) is working with the Tennessee Department of Conservation and Environment (TDEC) to develop and offer specialty and other training courses to follow up both Level 1 and 2 workshops.
 Check this webpage for training workshop details and schedule.
 TN-WRRC encourages and welcomes inputs from contractors, engineers, inspectors and operators, developers, state and local officials and other interested parties or individuals on suggested erosion prevention, sediment control, Phase II stormwater management workshop topics and locations.

 18. Could any scheduled workshops get cancelled?

-In event that only a few people are registered for either of the Level I or II courses less than a week prior to the scheduled workshop date, the workshop would likely be cancelled.
+In event that only a few people are registered for either of the Level 1 or 2 courses less than a week prior to the scheduled workshop date, the workshop would likely be cancelled.
 Those who have registered will be notified directly and be given an option to either have their registration fee refunded or have their registration transferred to another scheduled workshop at no cost.
 People planning to attend a scheduled workshop are encouraged to register as early as possible to minimize the need for cancellations.

 19. What options are available for completing the course if a person has reading deficiencies or any other special needs?